 Nineteen Eight-Four, George Orwell (1949)

-Tender’s paperweights are mouth-blown and hand shaped in England from clear or coloured lead-free glass.
+Tender’s paperweights are mouth-blown and hand shaped in England from coloured lead-free glass.
 A bubble of air is trapped inside a solid gather of glass, making them bottom-heavy, and satisfyingly heavy in the hand.

 Rather than being cast or mechanically mould blown, as most glassware is today, this paperweight is free-blown in the manner that glass has been worked since the First Century BC.
 During the blowing process, the rod on which the piece is made leaves a ‘belly button’ or punty mark on the base.
 The punty mark is sometimes ground away, to leave a perfectly smooth bottom, but to show its construction story, here the punty mark is left to show the manufacturing process.
 The blue and green versions are blown from clear glass with a thin layer of coloured glass coating the inside of the bubble- from above the glass appears solidly coloured, but the clear base ban be seen at certain angles.